hooamay/GhostLAN/README.md

 ### Requirements
 - [XAMPP](https://www.apachefriends.org/index.html) or any local Apache server
 - PHP (included in XAMPP)
-- Shared LAN or router connection
+- Shared LAN or WiFi router connection
+- Any browser (mobile or desktop)

 ### Installation
 1. Download or clone this repository.